Security-Onion-Solutions/securityonion-docs/architecture.rst

 Import
 ------

 The simplest architecture is an ``Import`` node.
 An import node is a single standalone box that runs just enough components to be able to import pcap or evtx files using the :ref:`grid` page.
+It does **not** support adding Elastic agents or additional Security Onion nodes.

 .. image:: images/diagrams/import.png
    :align: center